-4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
+- 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
 They will be given a copy of our school's safeguarding policy along with the staff code of conduct, Part one and Annex A of 'Keeping Children Safe in Education' and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
+They will also receive a copy of the behaviour policy and the school's response to children who go missing from education this information is included in section 6 of this policy.
 All staff are expected to read these key documents.
-They will also be provided with the recording form, given information on how to complete it and who to pass it to.

-4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within two weeks of joining the school.
-This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record and the remit of the role of the Designated Safeguarding Lead (DSL).
+They will also be provided with the safeguarding recording form, given information on how to complete it and who to pass it to. - 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within two weeks of joining the school.
+This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL).
 The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children.
 Staff will also receive on-line safety training as this is part of the overarching safeguarding approach of our school.